sysgears/apollo-universal-starter-kit/docs/payments.md

 2. Place your Live Stripe publishable key in `config/payments.js`.
 3. Place your Live Stripe secret key in your `.env`.
 4. If you would like to validate the events from the Stripe to your webhook ([Checking Webhook Signatures](https://stripe.com/docs/webhooks/signatures)).
 It helps prevent fraudulent webhooks from being processed.
 Add stripe signing secret key from your stripe webhook in your `.env`.
-5. Run `yarn stripe:setup` in the server folder (`/packages/server/`), which will create a subscription plan for you using Stripe's API.
+5. Run `yarn stripe:setup` , which will create a product and subscription plan for you using Stripe's API.
 6. Deploy app.